Same-sex marriage in the United States: Federal law

 In 2022, Justice Clarence Thomas named Obergefell v.
 Hodges as a case that should be revisited in his concurrence of Dobbs v.
 Jackson Women's Health Organization, which had overturned Roe v.
 Wade and Planned Parenthood v.
 Casey on the basis that abortion protection was not a "deeply rooted" right in the Constitution.
-To prevent the loss of the right to same-sex marriage, the House of Representatives passed the Respect for Marriage Act which would nullify DOMA and protect both same-sex and interracial marriages.
+To prevent the loss of the right to same-sex marriage, the House of Representatives passed the Respect for Marriage Act which would nullify DOMA and protect existing same-sex and interracial marriage licenses.
 In July, the bill passed 267–157, with 47 Republican representatives joining the Democrats.
 In December, the Senate passed the bill 61–36, and the House again voted 258–169 to pass it.
 President Joe Biden signed it into law on December 13, 2022.
+On November 10, 2025, the U.S. Supreme Court would reject an effort which was made to challenge the Obergefell v.
+Hodges ruling.

 State and territorial recognition

 Same-sex marriages are licensed in and recognized by all U.S. states and the District of Columbia, as well as all U.S. territories except American Samoa.
 However, under the Respect for Marriage Act, American Samoa must recognize all marriages between two people that were legally performed in another jurisdiction.

 On January 6, 2016, Alabama's Chief Justice, Roy Moore, issued a ruling forbidding state officials from issuing marriage licenses to same-sex couples.
 The ruling had no effect as all Alabama counties continued either issuing marriage licenses to all couples or not issuing licenses at all.
 In May 2016, Moore was charged with ethics violations by the state Judicial Inquiry Commission for the ruling, subsequently being suspended from the bench for the remainder of his term on September 30 of that year.